 KHPC’s response to this consultation is informed by North Yorkshire Council’s long standing policy to create the Maltkiln 4,000 home new settlement on land close to Cattal station.
-The new settlement is said to be a matter of major strategic importance for NYC and NYC has said it will create an “exemplar” development.
+The new settlement is said to be a matter of major strategic importance for North Yorkshire Council and North Yorkshire Council has said it will create an “exemplar” development.

-We have urged NYC to ensure that a new secondary school is built as part of the new settlement.
-This has been rejected by NYC’s Planning Department in favour of an expansion of Boroughbridge High School, which is to be funded by a capital contribution from the new settlement developer instead of the construction of a school in Maltkiln itself.
+We have urged North Yorkshire Council to ensure that a new secondary school is built as part of the new settlement.
+This has been rejected by North Yorkshire Council’s Planning Department in favour of an expansion of Boroughbridge High School, which is to be funded by a capital contribution from the new settlement developer instead of the construction of a school in Maltkiln itself.

-We now receive proposals from NYC’s Education Department not to expand BBHS, but to close its sixth form.
+We now receive proposals from North Yorkshire Council’s Education Department not to expand BBHS, but to close its sixth form.
 There is also a consultation which proposes to remove the right to free transport for pupils attending a school which is not the nearest one with places available.
 The nearest school to KH and Maltkiln is King James, Knaresborough.

-We respectfully suggest that, before consulting local residents, NYC starts by consulting internally among its various different departments and produces a set of policies which are joined up.
+We respectfully suggest that, before consulting local residents, North Yorkshire Council starts by consulting internally among its various different departments and produces a set of policies which are joined up.

 We note the reasons given to support the proposed closure.
 They seem to amount to this: